n-bruno/PasswordHasher/README.md

 # PasswordHasher
 A C# class to hash a password with a salt.
+Don't use this for serious security.